Connect with us

 What Buyers Look For

-Aside from a manicured lawn, what else do buyers notice when they are driving past dozens of ‘for sale’ homes?
+Aside from a manicured lawn, what else do buyers notice when driving past dozens of ‘for sale’ homes?
 The answer will vary with each person, but there are a few different lines of thought.

 Many people take note of the types of plants, their size, and their maturity.
 Others might see a costly pain in the rear and not want to deal with it.
 This is one of those issues that comes down to the fact you can’t please everyone.